angeles-renjo/gasph-v2/SYSTEM_NOTES.md

     - Integrated hook into the new screen.
     - Added query invalidation to `handleReportPrice`.
     - **Debugging:** Traced empty community price list screen issue back to `active_price_reports` view filtering based on `expires_at`.
 Resolved by ensuring correct 'active' `price_reporting_cycles` exist.
 Confirmed hook returns data via console logs.
 Fixed minor JSX warning.
+3.  **Main Screen Best Price Display Update:**
+    - **Goal:** Modify the main screen (`index.tsx`) to display the best price _per fuel type_ (allowing duplicate stations) with confirmation counts, sorted by price.
+    - Modified `useBestPrices` hook to implement the new fetching/filtering logic (best per fuel type for "All Types" filter, all reports for specific fuel type filter).
+    - Updated `BestPriceCard` component to accept and display `confirmations_count`.
+    - Updated `index.tsx` to pass the `confirmations_count` to the card.

 ## Potential Next Steps / Areas for Improvement